-As shown here, determining affordability is a analysis to truly understand the affordability pressures in Greater Manchester.
+As shown here, determining affordability is a complex task and justifies further work and analysis to truly understand the affordability pressures in Greater Manchester.
 We know the cost of housing can be a challenge to different cohorts within the housing system across Greater Manchester - including those needing access to social rent or trying to maintain a tenancy as welfare rules are squeezed, private renters sharing and saving as prospective first time buyers looking for routes into home ownership, people in unstable employment in any tenure, older owner occupiers without the resources to maintain a decaying property, or people living in overcrowded properties because they cannot afford or access a home large enough to meet their needs.